 - Dr. Paul Stirton, Professor and Editor, Bard Graduate Centre; Decorative Arts, Design History, Material Culture, New York: Arts and Crafts in the United Kingdom

-- Dr. Pamela Robertson, Senior Curator and Professor of Mackintosh Studies, The Hunterian, (Glasgow): Charles Rennie Mackintosh’s Architecture: New Discoveries
+- Dr. Pamela Robertson, Senior Curator and Professor of Mackintosh Studies, The Hunterian, University of Glasgow: Charles Rennie Mackintosh’s Architecture: A New Study

-- Dr. Martin Eidelberg, Professor of Art History, Rutgers University: Louis Comfort Tiffany
+- Dr. Martin Eidelberg, Professor of Art History, Rutgers University: The Rise and Fall of Tiffany Studios

 - Etienne Tornier, Institut National de l’Histoire de l’Art, Paris: Art Nouveau, Siegfried Bing and America